PeterPerhac/maze-walker/README.md

 -----

 [Run around and explore.](https://devproltd.co.uk/maze-walker/maze-walker.html) The goal is to reach the centre of the maze and _interact_ with what you find there.
+Hint: The portraits scattered around the maze are there to help you.

 ![Lights are out, you only hold a candle in your hands](./site/maze-candlelit.jpg)